UWPCE-PythonCert/PythonCertDevel220/_sources/modules/lesson02/introduction.rst.txt

 Logging takes the idea of printing statements from your code and brings it to the next level.
-You'll be able to selectively hide or show different logging messages, and send them to the console, into log files, or across the internet into log servers.
+You'll be able to selectively hide or show different logging messages, and send them to the console, into log files, or across the Internet into log servers.

 Then we'll use the interactive Python debugger.
 The debugger lets you "get into the head" of the Python interpreter.
 We will step through each